 In August 2019, the idea of starting an Orthodox mission in Clovis was born.
 It all happened rather unexpectedly.

-First of all, allow me to introduce ourselves, the founding members of St. Joseph of Arimathea Orthodox Christian Church Clovis.
+First of all, allow me to introduce ourselves, the founding members of Orthodox Church Fellowship of Clovis.
 Brian Pickard, Sabrina Pickard, and myself, Michael Hailey.